MarkOates/KrampusReturns/README.md

 # About This Game

 This is entry in the KrampusHack 2022 competition.
+This is a gift for pmprog.

+# How to Play

+There are only 5 buttons during gameplay:

+UP/DOWN/LEFT/RIGHT - move the player
+SPACE - attack

+- At *any* time, you may press ESC to exit the game.
+- There is no PAUSE feature.
+- Menus are navigated by UP/DOWN and ENTER to select the option.